playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 <iframe data-frame-title="Vue Passing Basic Children - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-passing-basic-children-55?template=node&embed=1&file=src%2FToggleButtonList.vue"></iframe>

-Because `slot` is a built-in component to Vue, we do not need to import it from the `vue` package.
+Because `slot` is a built-in component of Vue, we do not need to import it from the `vue` package.

 <!-- tabs:end -->

-Here, we can see that we're able to pass a `span` and other elements directly as _children_ to our `ToggleButton` component.
+Here, we're able to pass a `span` and other elements directly to our `ToggleButton` component as _children_.

 ## Using Other Framework Features with Component Children {#using-other-feats-with-comp-children}

 However, because these templates have the full power of the frameworks at their disposal, these _children_ have superpowers!
-Let's add in a `for` loop into our children template to say hello to all of our friends:
+Let's add a `for` loop into our children's template to say hello to all of our friends:

 <!-- tabs:start -->